-Lab/Clinical/Exam Absence (7/2018) Student Name: Date of Absence: Course #: Student's Instructor(s): Lab or Clinical Absence: Reflects the incidence within the timeframe of this course.
-(1st, 2nd, etc.) 1 st lab/clinical absence (3% deduction from final course grade) 2 nd lab/clinical absence (Refer to Program Director to determine viability in course) Lab absence in excess of 10% without alternate make (Refer to Program Director to determine viability in course) e-up Did the student notify the instructor prior to the start of lab/cli Comments: nical?
-Yes No Exam Absence: Student notified their instructor at least of one hour in advance?
-No - Exam may not be made up and is scored a 0%.
-This penalt y may not be appealed.
+Lab/Clinical/Exa m Absence (7/2018) Student Name: Date of Absence: Course #: Student's Instructor(s): Lab or Clinical Absence: Reflects the incidence within the timeframe (1st, 2nd, etc.) of this course.
+1 st lab/clinical absence (3% deduction from final course grade) 2 nd lab/clinical absence (Refer to Program Director to determine v viability in course) Lab absence in excess of 10% wi (Refer to Program Director to determine v Did the student notify the instructor prior to Comments: the start of lab/clinical?
+Yes No Exam Absence : Student notified their in nstructor at least one hour in advance?
+No - Exam may not be made up and is score ed a 0%.
+This penalty may not be appealed.
 Yes - Exam penalty is 20% off the student's exam score.
-This pe enalty may be appealed.
-What serious, unusual, and unavoidable events prohibited student from warrants referral to the Admissions/Progression/Graduation (APG) Co Student is appealing the deduction?
-Yes (see below) No. o (Student to initial one) Student must go in person to the Nursing Administration Desk the absence which is before (date) to complete Student signature: I Phone number: Faculty signature: Date:
+This penalty may be appealed.
+What serious, unusual, and unavoidable events pr warrants referral to the Admissions/Progression/G Student is appealing the deduction?
+Yes (see below) No (Student to initial one) • • dministration Desk in WC K106 within 2 weeks of date) to complete and submit the appeal form.
+Student signature: Phone number: Faculty signature: Date: